 A free, confidential service for doctors who have mental or physical health concerns and or addiction problems, in particular where this may affect work.
 The service covers all doctors and dentists living in the London area.
 There are currently no arrangements for other parts of the UK, but the service accepts referrals on a cost per case basis.

 Provides doctors working in the London Deanery area with emotional support and access to brief or longer term psychotherapy for help with a range of issues including addiction.

 Call 020 30494505

-Help with issues such as: Stress, Bullying, GMC issues, Relationship issues, Alcohol or Substance abuse, Debt, Depression.
-Staffed by professional telephone counsellors who are all members of the British Association for Counselling and Psychotherapy and bound by strict codes of confidentiality and ethical practice.
+Help with issues such as: stress and anxiety, bullying, bereavment, relationship issues, alcohol or substance abuse, depression and isolation.
+Helpline staffed by professional telephone counsellors who are all members of the British Association for Counselling and Psychotherapy and bound by strict codes of confidentiality and ethical practice.
 By seeking constructive and supportive help from the service, you may identify ways of addressing the root causes of your problem, develop strategies to reduce the impact of the consequences and rebuild your self-confidence.